agrou/nutrient_pt/doc/Ideas_list_checklist.md

 - [x] Create new recipe with food ingredient input and dynamic quantities changing the nutritional values
 - [x] Change one food ingredient's quantity at a time and add to the same output table
 - [x] Correct for quantity input changes in all. input should only change current session not previous sessions
-- [ ] Get button Save recipe working
+- [x] Get button Save recipe working
-- [ ] Get button delete rows to work
+- [x] Get button delete rows to work
 - [ ] Select recipes already created and activate delete recipe button
 - [ ] Enable changing only some ingredients and quantities in a specific recipe
 - [ ] Get statistical summaries for each recipe: Add progressive bars to recipe table or graph visualization for each nutrient
+- [ ] Import recipes text and process it

 **3. Meal section**